-- I nitiating and innovating positive, progressive work ethics, methods and incorporating a winning culture. - raining of personnel is the key to upgrading our skills and keeping in trend with the marketplace. - E nsuring that only high quality palm products are produced, to the satisfaction of our customers' needs. - elivering decisive efforts in Research and Development to continuously improve our working methods, efficiency and product quality.
+- urturing a diligent work force who takes pride in contributing to the development of the Company. - nitiating and innovating positive, progressive work ethics, methods and incorporating a winning culture. - raining of personnel is the key to upgrading our skills and keeping in trend with the marketplace. - nsuring that only high quality palm products are produced, to the satisfaction of our customers' needs. - elivering decisive efforts in Research and Development to continuously improve our working methods, efficiency and product quality.